 Growing up, I spent many a weekend hunting for seashell fossils in the Texas Hill Country, drawing birds from a field guide and memorizing dinosaur facts.
 Now, I do the grown-up version of that, looking for interesting science stories to help people understand our complex, fascinating and sometimes downright wacky world.

 At Middlebury College, I studied environmental history and global health.
 I also focused on Spanish language and history during a semester abroad in Madrid, Spain.
-Now, I’m studying for a Masters in Journalism degree at the Science, Health, and Environmental Reporting Program at NYU.
+I worked on large events and wrote about fishing trends before earning my masters degree at the Science, Health, and Environmental Reporting Program at NYU.

-In my career so far, I’ve worked on large events, written about fishing trends in Texas, and edited a physician blog for expecting mothers.
-When looking for stories, I tend to nerd out about earth sciences, climate change, environmental history, charismatic megafauna, global health, and weird stuff that happens in space.
+In my career so far, I’ve written about climate change, weird animals, face transplants, and birds galore for publications like Audubon Magazine and Popular Science.
+When looking for stories, I tend to nerd out about earth sciences, environmental history, global health, and weird stuff that happens in space.
 I’m excited to tell these stories on multiple platforms – whether it’s video, audio, infographics or something that hasn’t been invented yet.

 When I’m not writing about science, you can generally find me reading fiction, watching the latest Marvel mega-movie, waterskiing, or eating tacos.